-According to popular belief, which is also accepted by most scholars, Hindu gods and deities are believed to be supernatural beings.
-They don’t possess any material body like we living beings to do here on earth, so the common laws of physics don’t apply to them.
-It’s believed that their realm is from another dimension that is beyond the reach of human intelligence.
+According to Hindu belief, which is also accepted by most scholars, Hindu gods and deities are believed to be supernatural beings.
+They do not have material bodies like we have here on Earth, so the ordinary rules of physics do not apply to them.
+Their realm is thought to be from another dimension that is beyond the reach of human knowledge.

-We can not understand through our limited sensory knowledge.
-Thus, to materialize the concept of such supernatural beings, seers and sages of ancient India depicted gods with multiple heads and arms to signify their different personalities, traits, and qualities.
-To be honest, every god in the entire Hindu pantheon has at least one of their avatars mentioned or shown with multiple arms.
+We are unable to comprehend due to our inadequate sensory capability.
+To materialize the concept of such supernatural beings, ancient Indian seers and sages represented gods with numerous heads and arms to represent their various personalities, attributes, and qualities.
+To be honest, every god in Hinduism has at least one avatar where they have multiple hands or arms.

-Also, you may have heard before that – “Hinduism has over 33 million gods.”
-Listing all of them would be impossible for a single blog post, so I tried to list only those gods and deities who are much lesser known to people.
+You might have also heard that “Hinduism has around 33 million gods”.
+It would be hard to include all of them in a single blog post, so I attempted to limit myself to gods and deities who are less well known to the general public.

 Adi Narayana – The Supreme God

 Adi Narayana is believed to be the supreme god, who is the eternal source of all creation.
-According to various Hindu texts, the entire cosmos and universe were created right after he came into existence.
-Thus, he’s also called “Adi” or the oldest one.
-In the major six schools of Vedic philosophy, he is the one who’s described as the ultimate soul.
+According to various hindu texts, the entire cosmos and universe were created right after he came into existence.
+Thus, he’s also called “Adi”, or the oldest one.
+In the major six schools of Vedic philosophy, he is the one who is described as the ultimate soul.

-I often see people get confused with Adi Narayana and Lord Vishnu because they look very similar in appearance.
-You have guessed it right, they are actually the same god but often described individually.
-It’s so because, Hindu texts and scriptures have a common culture of calling one deity with many names, and that’s why they are mistaken as completely separate beings.
-They are like two sides of one coin.
+I often see people get confused between Adi Narayana and Lord Vishnu because they look very similar in appearance.
+You guessed it right; they are the same god, but they are often described separately.
+It’s because Hindu books and traditions have a common culture of referring to one deity by multiple names, which is why they’re misidentified as wholly unique deities.

-According to Madhava Acharya, who is an ancient philosopher of Vedanta, once described Adi Narayana as – “one of the five Vyuhas of Lord Vishnu.”
-Anyway, both of them are shown as having four arms, and each holding a similar set of objects.
-The first hand on the lower-left holds a lotus, the second one on the upper-left holds a conch.
-The upper right hand holds a chakra, and the lower right holds a mace.
+According to Madhava Acharya, who is an ancient philosopher of Vedanta, once described Adi Narayana as “one of the five Vyuhas of Lord Vishnu“.
+Anyway, both of them are shown as having four arms and each holding a similar set of objects.

 Nataraja – The Lord Of Dance

-Even CERN, the European Organization for Nuclear Research – one of the biggest and respected scientific research centers in the world, has a two-meter tall statue of Nataraja on its campus, which represents the three crucial roles of Shiva – the creator, preserver, and destroyer of cosmic energy.
+Even CERN, the European Organization for Nuclear Research, one of the world’s largest and most prominent scientific research facilities, has a two-meter-tall Nataraja sculpture on its premise, which symbolizes Shiva’s three important roles as creator, preserver, and destroyer of cosmic energy.

-The upper-right hand holds a damaru, the lower-right one is posed in Abhaya mudra.
+The upper-right hand holds a damaru, while the lower-right hand is posed in Abhaya mudra.
 The Abhaya mudra is one type of hand gesture that you can often see Hindu gods making.
 It means fearlessness, which symbolizes protection, peace, and the dispelling of fear.